Claudia has been writing recipes online for many years. She enjoys coming up with unique and tasty dishes, especially sweet treats.

 - Finish up the platter and cover until ready to serve.

-This platter is nice on it's own, but is even better with a bowl of fruit dip.
+This platter is nice on its own, but it's even better with a bowl of fruit dip.

 - Melt some chocolate for a delicious dip.